princeton-sns/specreds/p2warmup.md

 The next time you wish to resume, use the startup script again to restart the cluster, but remember to use the `start-keep.sh` so that the cluster will reuse the previous setup (including the data).
 Otherwise, a brand new cluster will be created and all previous data will be lost.

 	./start-keep.sh

+(If you see the cluster is in an unhealthy state during normal operation, you can start up a new cluster by `reset.sh` then `start-new.sh`)

 ### 2.2. create a disk